-With this testimony, we will briefly lay out the interest our members have in data breach legislation, note how the payment card system impacts our data security efforts, provide background on data breaches, note the current state of the law on data breach notification, and walk through the elements of data breach legislation that we consider to be most important.
-We also note that protecting against data breaches ought to be a primary focus given that notice laws have already proliferated around the country.
+With this testimony, we will briefly lay out the interest our members have in this area, note how the payment card system impacts our data security efforts, provide background on data breaches, note the current state of the law on data breach notification, and walk through the elements of data breach legislation that we consider to be most important.
+We also note that data security ought to be a primary focus given that notice laws have already proliferated around the country.

-Convenience and Motor Fuel Outlets Interest in Data Breach Legislation
+Convenience and Motor Fuel Outlets Interest